alficles/composite-claims/composite-claims.md

 The type of this claim is array and the elements of the array are strings, negative integers, or unsigned integers.
-The elements of the array correspond to claims that may be present in the token.
+The elements of the array correspond to claims that MUST be present in the token.

-If a claim listed in the "crit" claim is present in a claim set and the processor cannot understand or process the claim, the claim set **MUST** be rejected.
+If a claim listed in the "crit" claim is present in a claim set and the processor cannot process the claim for any reason, the claim set **MUST** be rejected.

 If a claim listed in the "crit" claim is not present in a claim set, the claim set **MUST** be rejected.

-If a claim listed in the "crit" claim is present in a claim set as part of a "env" claim (and, should it be decrypted, be processed as a sibling of that "env" claim), if the value of the claim is not decrypted (for any reason) and processed and any possible value of the claim would result in the request being
+If a claim listed in the "crit" claim is present in a claim set as part of an "env" claim (and, should it be decrypted, be processed as a sibling of that "env" claim), if the value of the claim is not decrypted (for any reason) and processed and any possible value of the claim would result in the request being